edarichev/mclib/README.md

 ## How to use

-1. Define the platform macro:
+1. Define a macro for the platform you need:
-* `PLATFORM_STM32_HAL` for STM32 if you use CubeHAL (currently only this macro platform supported)
+* `PLATFORM_STM32_HAL` for STM32 if you use CubeHAL (currently only this platform is supported)
 2. Include the header file of the required class after platform-specific headers
 3. Declare an instance of the I2C/SPI etc. protocol class appropriate for your platform.
 ```C++